-Logging on to the HelpDesk feature
+Logging onto the HelpDesk feature

-When you first log on to CL/SuperSession after you have installed the HelpDesk facility, an Update Personal Information panel appears.
+When you first log on to CL/SuperSession, an Update Personal Information panel appears.
 Enter the appropriate information in the fields provided on this panel and press Enter.

 To log on to the HelpDesk feature, select the HelpDesk session from the CL/SuperSession main panel.